AdriaTorija/ProjectTAP/README.md

-#Abstract
+# Abstract
-Project for getting to know to different dessign patterns.
+Project for getting to know to different dessign patterns in Java and Scala.

 This code will be Java program of a mailing system where different users can send messages to each other.
 Messages will be saved in a message store and users can send or receive messages to the store.
 We will also need some administrative operations to manage mailboxes.